FilippoZazzeroni/SpaceX-missions/README.md

 The id of the device is the second value of each row.

-Now run the application. by running:
+Now run the application, by excecuting:

 ```flutter run -d <deviceId>```